wlangera/gcube-bcubed-hack/paper.md

 ## Results
 ### Collaboration
 Taks were efficiently distributed along the participants ([Fig. 3](#Figure_3)).
 In total, we collaborated with fourteen people pushing 209 commits to the main branch and 300 commits to all branches.
 On main, 56 files were changed and there have been 2,856 additions and 373 deletions.
-By the end of the hackathon, we had a functional pkgdown website ([Fig. 4](#Figure_4)), all CMD checks passed and we had a code coverage of 67%.
+By the end of the hackathon, we had a functional pkgdown website ([Fig. 4](#Figure_4)), all CMD checks passed, and we had a code coverage of 67%.

 ![Scrum board progress during code development.
 Categories from left to right: 'Ice Box', 'In Progress', 'Review', and 'Complete'.
 Day 1 was mainly introduction and discussion.
 Day 2-3 mainly code development.
 Day 4 was primarily review and pull request merging.
 Coding ended before the final presentations on day 4 in the afternoon.](./figures/scrum_board.jpg){#Figure_3 .Figure}